directvt/vtm/doc/architecture.md

 Console UI applications running as external processes are instantly rendered into their host desktop windows.

-The desktop server receives and caches window rasters and sends the corresponding projection render to the desktop clients every 1/60 of a second.
+The desktop server receives and caches the window rasters and sends the corresponding projection rendering to clients at each internal timer tick.

 The binary render stream received from the server side to output is converted by the client side to the format suitable for the console being used to output.
 The console type is detected at the client side startup and can be one of the following:
 - XTerm-compatible terminal with truecolor support